Need a Ride

 There are three swimming pools on Disney Magic,

-or purpose.
-Mickey's Pool is for kids only.
-It
+theme or purpose.
+Mickey's Pool is for kids

-has a one-deck-high curly slide, is very shallow and has small toddler
+only.
+It has a one-deck-high curly slide, is very shallow and

-there are ping pong tables on Deck 9 and shuffleboard
+area; there are ping pong tables on Deck 9

-is a small but well-equipped fitness center on Deck 9,
+tracks.
+There is a small but well-equipped fitness center on

 environment, with heated ceramic tile chaises and scented showers.